 "I hope those beautiful green eyes stare back at you for many years to come," Taylor told the family as he unveiled the painting and "Amazing Grace" sounded on the bagpipes.

-The portrait of Servais, of Onalaska, Wis., was presented during the 2013 Combat Control Association Reunion which marked the 60th year of combat control as an Air Force career field.
+The portrait of Servais, of Onalaska, Wisconsin, was presented during the 2013 Combat Control Association Reunion, which marked the 60th year of combat control as an Air Force career field.

 Lt.
-Col. Michael Flatten, the event's guest speaker, was the director of operations at the 23rd Special Tactics Squadron, at Hurlburt Field, Fla., when Servais was assigned there.
+Col. Michael Flatten, the event's guest speaker, was the director of operations at the 23rd Special Tactics Squadron at Hurlburt Field, Florida, when Servais was assigned there.